 #1.
 Know You’re Under Attack

 Many people don’t know when they are being victimized and instead blame themselves for being too sensitive.

 This is because the attacker often is not physically threatening or because he uses double-binding techniques.

 Verbal manipulator: It’s not your fault if you don’t have any sense of humor, I would be the same in your situation

 Now if you get snippy and angry, you do validate his statement.

-How do you know then you’re under verbal attack?
+How do you know when you’re under a verbal attack?

 #2.
 Know What Kind of Attack You’re Facing